-Global navigation satellite system (GNSS) radio occultation (RO) technic is a limb-sounding remote sounding technic, using GNSS L band signals.
-In an occultation event, the GNSS signal penetrates the earth’s atmosphere and then received by a low earth orbit (LEO) satellite.
-The signal bends during penetration due to the atmospheric refractivity gradients—a function of atmospheric parameters such as pressure, temperature and water vapor, and thus the bending angle of the signal relates to the atmospheric parameters.
-If the signal’s bending angle, the location and the velocity of the LEO satellite and GNSS satellite are known simultaneously, the atmospheric parameters can be retrieved.
-RO technic has many advantages, such as the global coverage, the high vertical resolution and the long-term stability, making up for the deficiencies of traditional observing methods.
-Besides, the core region of RO technic for atmosphere sounding is 7-25 km which perfectly matches the range of tropopause height.
-Thus, the advent of global navigation satellite system (GNSS) radio occultation (RO) technic brings an efficient way for monitoring tropopause.
-Until now, several occultation missions have been implemented, such as Denmark’s Ørsted (Neubert et. al. 2001), Germany’s Challenging Mini-Satellite Payload (CHAMP) (Reigber et. al. 2002) and TerraSAR-X (Werninghaus and Buckreuss 2009), Argentina’s Scientific Application Satellite C satellite (SAC-C) (Colomb and Varotto 2003), European Meteorological Satellite Organization’s Meteorological Operational Satellite Program (MetOp) (Buemi and Caujolle 2008; Dieter Klaes et. al. 2013), US and Taiwan’s joint work Constellation Observing System for Meteorology, Ionosphere & Climate (COSMIC) (Anthes et. al. 2008), China’s FunYun3 (Sun et. al. 2018) and so on, providing substantial and valuable data for climatologic and meteorology research.
+Global navigation satellite system (GNSS) radio occultation (RO) is a limb-sounding remote sounding technique, using GNSS L band signals.
+In an occultation event, the GNSS signal penetrates the earth’s atmosphere and is then received by a low earth orbit (LEO) satellite.
+The signal bends during penetration due to atmospheric refractivity gradients—a function of atmospheric parameters such as pressure, temperature and water vapor.
+If the signal’s bending angle, and the location and the velocity of the LEO satellite and GNSS satellite are simultaneously known, the atmospheric parameters can be retrieved.
+The RO technique has many advantages, such as global coverage, high vertical resolution and long-term stability, making up for deficiencies in traditional observational methods.
+Furthermore, the core region of the RO technique for atmosphere sounding is 7-25 km which perfectly matches the range of tropopause height.
+Thus, the global navigation satellite system (GNSS) radio occultation (RO) technique provides an efficient new way for monitoring the tropopause.
+Until now, several occultation missions have been implemented, such as Denmark’s Ørsted (Neubert et. al. 2001), Germany’s Challenging Mini-Satellite Payload (CHAMP) (Reigber et. al. 2002) and TerraSAR-X (Werninghaus and Buckreuss 2009), Argentina’s Scientific Application Satellite C satellite (SAC-C) (Colomb and Varotto 2003), the European Meteorological Satellite Organization’s Meteorological Operational Satellite Program (MetOp) (Buemi and Caujolle 2008; Dieter Klaes et. al. 2013), US and Taiwan’s joint work Constellation Observing System for Meteorology, Ionosphere & Climate (COSMIC) (Anthes et. al. 2008), and China’s FunYun3 (Sun et. al. 2018), all of which provide substantial and invaluable data for climatological and meteorological research.

-To detect the global tropopause based on RO technic, there are two mainstream approaches, the lapse rate method according to WMO 1957 and the bending angle method raised by Lewis 2009.
-The former method is widely used in many tropopause researches (Foelsche et. al. 2008; Schmidt et. al. 2008; Rieckh et. al. 2014; Li et. al. 2017; Liu et. al. 2019), because it is simple and easy to implement.
-The latter method has the advantage for it retrieves the tropopause directly from climate benchmark observation, and thus this method shows attraction to relative researchers (Zhang et. al. 2014; Schmidt et. al. 2010). the results depend on the algorithm parameter setting and few of researches have analysed the difference between the results of bending angle tropopause and lapse rate tropopause in detail.
+To detect the global tropopause based on the RO technique, there are two mainstream approaches, the lapse rate method (WMO 1957) and the bending angle method (Lewis 2009).
+The former method has been widely used in many tropopause studies (Foelsche et. al. 2008; Schmidt et. al. 2008; Rieckh et. al. 2014; Li et. al. 2017; Liu et. al. 2019), because it is simple and easy to implement.
+The latter method has the advantage of retrieving tropopause information directly from climate benchmark observation, and thus it has been particularly attractive to some researchers (Zhang et. al. 2014; Schmidt et. al. 2010).
+However, the results are dependent on the algorithm parameter setting and few studies have analysed the differences between the results of bending angle tropopause and lapse rate tropopause in detail.

-In this paper, we give the results and bias analysis of tropopause height derived from RO data based on lapse rate method and bending angle method, respectively.
-Bending angle profile is level-1 data but dry temperature profile is level-2 data, and thus we only discuss the tropopause height (TPH).
-Besides, European Centre for Medium-Range Weather Forecasts (ECMWF) do not provide bending angle profiles, and thus we take ECMWF lapse rate tropopause (LRT) height (LRTH) as reference.
-The structure of this paper is as follow: Sect.
-2 gives the introduction about the two tropopause determination methods and the data we used in this research.
+We present the results and bias analysis of tropopause height derived from RO data based on the lapse rate and bending angle methods, respectively.
+The bending angle profile is level-1 data but the dry temperature profile is level-2 data, and thus we only discuss tropopause height (TPH).
+Moreover, the European Centre for Medium-Range Weather Forecasts (ECMWF) do not provide bending angle profiles, and thus we used ECMWF lapse rate tropopause (LRT) height (LRTH) as a reference.
+The structure of this paper is as follows: Section 2 presents an introduction to the two tropopause determination methods and the data we used in this research.
 Sect.
-3 presents the results of RO LRTH and the bias between RO LRTH and its collocated ECMWF LRTH.
+3 provides the results of RO LRTH and the bias between RO LRTH and its collocated ECMWF LRTH.
 Similarly, Sect.
 4 shows the results of RO bending angle tropopause (BAT) height (BATH) and the bias between RO BATH and ECMWF LRTH.
 Sect.
 5 compares two tropopause definition methods via the comparison of RO BATH and corresponding RO LRTH.
 Sect.
-6 provides a summary.
+6 is a summary.

 2 Method and Data